Who can register to vote in North Lincolnshire?

 To register to vote in North Lincolnshire you must:

 Students can register at their home and their term time address but they cannot vote twice in a UK Parliamentary or European Parliamentary election.

 When will I be registered – Rolling Registration?

 Once the new register is published in December the register is updated every month up until September.
 This is known as rolling registration.
 In the autumn an annual canvass is done to compile the new register.

-By allowing us to email you, you are helping us save council taxpayers’ money.
-If you have any doubt as to the authenticity of the email, please contact Electoral Services on 01724 296245.
+You are helping the environment by allowing us to contact you by email or text, otherwise we have to send you the letter in the post.
+If you have any doubt as to the authenticity of the communication, please contact Electoral Services on 01724 296245.

 Publication of verification number